FUTURE-AI: Guiding Principles and Consensus Recommendations for Trustworthy Artificial Intelligence in Medical Imaging: Introduction

 Importantly, current AI solutions for medical imaging are rarely developed and validated with mechanisms to enable their monitoring throughout their deployment lifetime, to periodically assess changes in performance, especially when changes in the imaging hardware or protocol take place, or to enable continuous learning and assess its effect on the AI tools as new, additional imaging studies and richer datasets become available over time.
 Despite these concerns and risks, there are currently no concrete guidelines and best practices for guiding future AI developments in medical imaging towards increased trust, safety and adoption.
 A joint statement of European and North-American radiological associations on ethical challenges of AI in radiology recently stated that "the radiology community should start now to develop codes of ethics and practice for AI" \cite{geis2019ethics}.

-This paper defines new guiding principles named FUTURE-AI and translates these into concrete recommendations and best practices for developing future AI solutions in medical imaging.
-The proposed guiding principles are (i) Fairness, (ii) Universality, (iii) Traceability, (iv) Usability, (v) Robustness and (vi) Explainability as depicted in Figure \ref{fig:future-ai}.
-These principles and the related recommendations and best practices were defined by building on accumulated experiences and results from five large European projects on AI in Health Imaging (the AI4HI Network, comprising the EuCanImage, PRIMAGE, CHAIMELEON, INCISIVE and ProCancer-I projects).
-The current recommendations, as detailed in this paper, facilitate the application of the FUTURE-AI guiding principles and include a set of 55 checklist points aimed at guiding designers, developers, evaluators, end-users and regulators of AI in medical imaging.
-In a step-by-step approach, these guidelines will enhance the specification, implementation, evaluation and deployment of imaging AI algorithms that can be trusted, technically, clinically and ethically, within future radiology practice.
+This paper builds upon the new healthcare guiding principles named FUTURE-AI \cite{lekadir2023future} and translates these into concrete recommendations and best practices for developing future AI solutions specifically for the important domain of medical imaging.
+The latter is not only the primary area of healthcare applications from the fast-paced computer vision AI innovation cycles, but also a domain with its own numerous challenges and specific intricacies calling for correspondingly adapted methods and guidelines.
+Assessing and elucidating each of the building blocks of the FUTURE-AI principles, namely, (i) Fairness, (ii) Universality, (iii) Traceability, (iv) Usability, (v) Robustness and (vi) Explainability (depicted in Figure \ref{fig:future-ai}), we define and provide concrete best AI development practices building on accumulated experiences and results from five large European projects on AI in Health Imaging (the AI4HI Network, comprising the EuCanImage, PRIMAGE, CHAIMELEON, INCISIVE and ProCancer-I projects).
+The current recommendations, as detailed in this paper, facilitate the application of the FUTURE-AI guiding principles and include a practical imaging AI maturity checklist consisting of a set of 55 checklist items aimed at guiding designers, developers, evaluators, end-users and regulators of AI in medical imaging.
+In a step-by-step approach, these guidelines will enhance the specification, implementation, evaluation and deployment of imaging AI algorithms that can be trusted, technically, clinically and ethically, within future medical imaging clinical practices.